 Sometimes a change of scenery can have a drastic effect on your mood and attitude.
 If the weather is warming up as nicely where you live as it is where I live, take school outside.
-Consider giving your schoolroom a makeover with a fresh coat of paint, a fun new piece of furniture, some colorful artwork or some creative rearranging.
+Or better yet, in the warmer months of the year, use your garden as an outdoor classroom!
+Or consider giving your schoolroom a makeover with a fresh coat of paint, a fun new piece of furniture, some colorful artwork or some creative rearranging.

 Identify the missing link.

 Identify what’s missing from you homeschool that’s caused you to lose your joy.
 Is it a massive deviation from your initial vision?
 Maybe you need to reevaluate your approach to homeschooling.
 Consider tweaking your current approach with aspects of other styles that sound intriguing.
 Add a little dash of Charlotte Mason or a few unschooling philosophies.

 Maybe there are some creative outlets that you’d love to pursue, but have been putting on the back burner.
 Jump into those fun electives.
 They can be as vital to your homeschool as the core curriculum.

 Y’all, I can’t repeat enough times what a sanity-saver year round homeschoolinghas been for us.
 That one change pulled me out of the worst homeschool burnout I had ever experienced.

 My kids sometimes complain when we have to start mid-summer or when their schedules don’t mesh well with their friends’, but despite the downsides, they’re unwilling to go back to a more traditional schedule.
 I have offered to let them since they’re teens now and my days aren’t as teacher-intensive as they were a few years ago, but they too easily recognize the benefits of a year-round schedule.